 Create Your Own walkSTEM®

 Create Your Own walkSTEM® is your chance to put a fun, engaging spin on the STEM learning that is a part of your neighborhood, building, park, mall, museum – you name it!
 It’s an opportunity to foster STEM mindsets.
 This is a great classroom or out of school project that can be done in person or virtually.
-Learn more here.
+Our walkSTEM® tour Design Frameworks, Guides, and Student Worksheets are freely available.
+These creative resources can be used in all learning environments.

 All ages from Pre-K to adults are welcome to participate.
 You can work with your peers or in multi-age groups, including family and classroom groups.
 This is a great project for lots of different learning environments such as mentors to work on with school-aged mentees, service-learning projects for adults or students, and in class projects for K-16 classrooms.